Divi/PropelLoggerBundle/README.md

 ## How to use

 Now, in the Symfony web debug toolbar, you'll have a red circle if you have a duplicate query.
 If you want to see the stacktrace, open the Propel profiler, and click on "Explain the query" on the selected query.

+## Test instance

+You can have memory leak issue in test instance (unit tests) due to the stacktrace saving process.
+If an issue appears, just load the bundle only for dev instance in your AppKernel, move the bundle configuration to `config_dev.yml` and in the `config_test.yml`, do not import the `config_dev.yml` file but `config.yml`.
+Finally, copy and paste the `monolog` configuration section from the dev config to your test config file.

 ## Issue or new feature ?